Three-day conference covered an array of pivotal topics—including diversity, equity & inclusion, workplace culture and the future of work

 TriNet and the TriNet logo are registered trademarks of TriNet.
 All other trademarks, service marks, registered trademarks, or registered service marks are the property of their respective owners.

-DUBLIN, Calif.— July 27, 2021 - TriNet, a leading provider of comprehensive human resources for small and medium-size businesses (SMBs), today announced it has been named to the Forbes List of Best Employers for Women 2021 .
+TriNet, a leading provider of comprehensive human resources for small and medium-size businesses (SMBs), today announced enhancements to the TriNet Mobile app.